chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 | distinct UserPrincipalName;
 AADNonInteractiveUserSignInLogs
 | where TimeGenerated > ago(14d)
+| where Status !contains "MFA requirement satisfied by claim in the token"
 | where HomeTenantId == ResourceTenantId and UserPrincipalName !in (guests)
 | union SigninLogs
 | where TimeGenerated > ago(14d)